Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Numerical methods: solving nonlinear PDE on unbounded domains with the finite element method

 The general methodology presented above holds as long as the PDE is linear, which is not the case of the Klein-Gordon equation (\ref{eqn:model_pb}).
 To bring this issue out, let us apply the techniques described in the former section to Eq.~(\ref{eqn:model_pb}).
 The asymptotic boundary conditions are deliberately left out as they are not relevant yet.
 We thus consider a simpler problem

 where some artificial Dirichlet boundary condition has been introduced.
 Now let $v \in V$, the weak equation reads

 However, the basis decomposition (\ref{eqn:basis-decomposition}) fails to produce a linear system precisely because of the nonlinear term.
 One successful approach for dealing with such nonlinear PDEs is to resort to iterative methods such as the Picard's method (also known as \textit{fixed-point iteration}, \textit{successive substitution} or \textit{nonlinear Richardson iteration}) or Newton type schemes (see e.g. Ref.~\cite{HPL_fem}).
 There seem to be some confusions in the literature regarding the derivation of the implementation.
 Table \ref{tab:math-notations} wraps up most notations introduced down below while Appendix \ref{sec:linesearch} provides the full expressions of the functionals at stake.
+Here $\|\cdot\|_2$ denotes the usual Euclidean norm (also called $l^2$ norm or 2-norm) over $\mathbb{R}^N$.
 The first point to clarify is that the linearization process occurs before the discretization step (i.e. on the continuous weak form).
 Let $v \in V$ and $f_v : V \to \mathbb{R}$ be the functional such that

 We are interested in finding $u$ such that $f_v(u) = 0$, for all test functions $v$.
 The general procedure to obtain Newton's iteration step is to write the approximate solution at the $(k+1)^{\mathrm{th}}$ iteration as a small increment from the previous approximation, that is $u_{k+1} = u_k + \delta u_k$.
 Plugging this new iterate into the expression of $f_v$ yields: